-You can use this procedure to verify DNS registration for domain controllers using the nslookup command.
+Verify DNS registration for domain controllers using the nslookup command

 To verify DNS registration for domain controllers using the nslookup command

-If the query succeeded, review the registered service (SRV) resource records that are returned in the query to determine if all domain controllers for your Active Directory domain are included and registered using valid IP addresses.
-See “Additional considerations” for an example of the results of a typical query.
+If the query succeeded, review the registered SRV RRs returned in the query to determine if all domain controllers for your Active Directory domain are included and registered using valid IP addresses.

-If the query failed, continue troubleshooting dynamic-update-related or DNS-server-related issues to determine the exact cause of the problem.
+If the query failed, continue troubleshooting dynamic update or DNS server related issues to determine the exact cause of the problem.

-The DNS name that is configured for use with your Active Directory domain and any of its associated domain controllers.
+The DNS name configured for use with your Active Directory domain and any of its associated domain controllers.

 For example, if the DNS domain name of your Active Directory domain is example.microsoft.com, type:

-The resource record type to apply as a filter for subsequent lookups.
+The resource record (RR) type to apply as a filter for subsequent lookups.

-In some cases, when you perform this procedure you might see several time-outs reported.
-This happens when reverse lookup is not configured for DNS servers that are servicing the same DNS domain as your Active Directory domain.
+In some cases, when performing the above procedure, you might see several time-outs reported.
+This happens when reverse lookup is not configured for DNS servers servicing the same DNS domain as your Active Directory domain.

-The following is an example of command-line output for an Nslookup session that was used to verify service (SRV) resource records that are registered by domain controllers.
-In this example, the two domain controllers are dc1 and dc2.
-They are registered for the "example.microsoft.com" domain.
+The following is an example of command-line output for an Nslookup session, used to verify service location (SRV) resource records that are registered by domain controllers.
+In this example, the two domain controllers are dc1 and dc2 and are registered for the "example.microsoft.com" domain.

 C:\nslookup Default Server: dc1.example.microsoft.com Address: 10.0.0.14 set type=srv _ldap._tcp.dc._msdcs.example.microsoft.com Server: dc1.example.microsoft.com Address: 10.0.0.14 _ldap._tcp.dc._msdcs.example.microsoft.com SRV service location: priority = 0 weight = 0 port = 389 svr hostname = dc1.example.microsoft.com _ldap._tcp.dc._msdcs.example.microsoft.com SRV service location: priority = 0 weight = 0 port = 389 svr hostname = dc2.example.microsoft.com dc1.example.microsoft.com internet address = 10.0.0.14 dc2.example.microsoft.com internet address = 10.0.0.15

-Verify that resource records that are used to register services and critical hosts, such as domain controllers, are added to zones correctly.
+Verify that resource records used to register services and critical hosts, such as domain controllers, are correctly added to zones.

-In some cases, you might have to manually add or verify registration of the service (SRV) resource records that are used to support domain controllers.
+In some cases, you might need to manually add or verify registration of the service location (SRV) resource records used to support Windows Server 2003 domain controllers.

-To add the service (SRV) resource records that have been created for a domain controller, open and view the Netlogon.dns file, which the Active Directory Domain Services Installation Wizard creates when you add Active Directory Domain Services (AD DS) to a server computer to make it a domain controller.
-The Netlogon.dns file is located at %systemroot%\System32\Config\Netlogon.dns.
+To add the SRV resource records that have been created for a domain controller, open and view the Netlogon.dns file, created by the Active Directory Installation wizard when a server computer is promoted to a domain controller.
+It can be found at:

-The resource records that are used in the Netlogon.dns file are listed in an RFC-compliant text file format.
-When you verify resource records, look for the following records:
+The resource records used in this file are listed in RFC-compliant text-file format.
+When verifying these records, look for the following records:

-In some cases, you may have to modify the Lightweight Directory Access Protocol (LDAP) server name if you are using a server that is not a domain controller as an LDAP server for your network.
+In some cases, you might need to modify the Lightweight Directory Access Protocol (LDAP) server name if you are using a non-domain controller as an LDAP server for your network.